-- We need three ingredients in a non-inertial Taylor-type rule calculation: - 1.
-A value for the real interest rate ("R-star"); I will use an approximate prepandemic value of -50 basis points.[†] - 2.
+- In addition to an inflation measure, we need three ingredients in a noninertial Taylor-type rule calculation:\ - 1.
+A value for the real interest rate ( $R^$ ); I will use an approximate prepandemic value of -50 basis points. - 2.
 A parameter value describing the reaction of the policymaker to deviations of inflation from target; I will use a relatively low value of 1.25. - 3.
-A parameter value describing the reaction of the policymaker to deviations of output from potential; I will use zero.[‡] - All of these choices can be interpreted as generous-that is, as tilting toward a lower recommended policy rate.
+A parameter value describing the reaction of the policymaker to deviations of output from potential; I will use zero when the CBO output gap is positive, and 1 otherwise.

-^{} Adding inertia would not change the ultimate value of the policy rate but would suggest making a series of policy rate changes. † For more on this topic, see J. Bullard, "R-Star Wars: The Phantom Menace," Feb.
-26, 2018, remarks delivered at the 34th

-Annual National Association for Business Economics (NABE) Conference in Washington, D.C.

-[‡] See the FOMC's "Statement on Longer-Run Goals and Monetary Policy Strategy," adopted effective Jan.
+\ Adding inertia would not change the ultimate value of the policy rate but would suggest making a series of policy rate changes.
+For more on this topic, see J. Bullard, "R-Star Wars: The Phantom Menace," Feb.
+26, 2018, remarks delivered at the 34th Annual National Association for Business Economics (NABE) Economic Policy Conference in Washington, D.C.
+See the FOMC's "Statement on Longer-Run Goals and Monetary Policy Strategy," adopted effective Jan.
 24, 2012; as reaffirmed effective Jan.
 25, 2022.